FriendsOfTYPO3/extension_builder/Documentation/User/Index.rst

 Starting a new extension
 ------------------------

-To create a new Extension, go to the Domain Modelling view (1) and open the left panel by clicking on the small arrow on the upper left corner (2).
+To create a new extension, go to the Domain Modelling view (1) and open the left panel by clicking on the small arrow symbol ">|" on the upper left corner (2).

 .. figure:: ../Images/UserManual/modeler-start-extension-1.png
    :width: 90%